Jayson Tatum NBA Preview vs. the Cavaliers

-Jayson Tatum plus his Boston Celtics teammates face the Cleveland Cavaliers at 7:30 PM ET on Tuesday.
+The Boston Celtics, with Jayson Tatum, face off versus the Cleveland Cavaliers at 7:30 PM ET on Thursday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.